jacopotagliabue/jacopotagliabue.github.io/index.md

 I led Coveo's A.I. and MLOps roadmap through _Coveo Labs_, an applied R&D practice and a network of word-class collaborations (Stanford, Bocconi, Oxford, Uber, Microsoft, NVIDIA) built on [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge).

-I talk _a lot_, and I'm often invited to do so by folks in industry (BBC, Walmart, Pinterest, Tubi, eBay, NVIDIA) and academia (SIRIP, CiE, KDD) [ _yes_, you can invite me too, if you ask nicely! ].
+I talk _a lot_, and I'm often invited to do so by folks in industry (BBC, Walmart, Pinterest, Tubi, eBay, NVIDIA) and academia (SIRIP, CiE, KDD, Stanford, Harvard) [ _yes_, you can invite me too, if you ask nicely! ].

 I am currently an Adj.
 Professor of [ML](https://github.com/jacopotagliabue/FREE_7773) at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.

 ### Where is my mind?

-I share [code](https://github.com/jacopotagliabue), [ideas](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en), [thoughts](https://medium.com/@jacopotagliabue) and [tweets](https://twitter.com/jacopotagliabue) (ORDER BY importance DESC).
-If you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/)!

-Very recent stuff you may be looking for (or not):
+I share [code](https://github.com/jacopotagliabue), [ideas](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en), [thoughts](https://medium.com/@jacopotagliabue) and [tweets](https://twitter.com/jacopotagliabue) (ORDER BY importance DESC); if you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/).
+Very recent stuff you may be looking for here (or not):

 * Join us at [CIKM 2022 EvalRS Challenge](https://reclist.io/cikm2022-cup/)!
+* My latest open source work, [RecList](http://reclist.io/), got three sponsors to fund its development (I'm genuinely amazed and moved by how cool the MLOps community is).
 * My keynote at the _NVIDIA RecSys Summit_ is now [available](https://youtu.be/9rouLchcC0k?t=147) ([slides](https://github.com/jacopotagliabue/recs-at-resonable-scale/blob/main/slides/NVIDIA_RECSYS_SUMMIT_JT.pdf), [repo](https://github.com/jacopotagliabue/recs-at-resonable-scale)).
-* Our work in multi-modal models is finally [out as a pre-print](https://arxiv.org/abs/2204.03972).
+* Our work in multi-modal models is [out as a pre-print](https://arxiv.org/abs/2204.03972).

 ## Current stuff